Evolutionary dynamics of any multiplayer game on regular graphs: Results

 \subsection{General replicator equations}

 The evolution of frequencies $x_1,x_2,\dots,x_n$ can be deduced through the microscopic strategy update process.
-Specifically, in an infinitely population $N\to \infty$, a single unit of time comprises $N$ elementary steps, ensuring that each individual has an opportunity to update their strategy.
+Specifically, in an infinite population, i.e., $N\to\infty$, a single unit of time comprises $N$ elementary steps, ensuring that each individual has an opportunity to update their strategy.
 During each elementary step, the frequency of $i$-players increases by $1/N$ when a focal $j$-player (where $j\neq i$) is chosen to update its strategy and is replaced by an $i$-player.
 Similarly, the frequency of $i$-players decreases by $1/N$ when a focal $i$-player is selected to update its strategy and the player who takes the position is not an $i$-player.
-Based on this perception, we derive a simple form of the replicator equations for $i=1,2,\dots,n$ in the weak selection limit (Supplementary Information section~\ref{sec_PC}):
+Based on this perception, we derive a simple form of the replicator equations for $i=1,2,\dots,n$ in the weak selection limit (\ref{sec_PC}):

-We find that Eq.~(\ref{eq_replicatorPC}) offers an intuitive understanding and is comparable to the previous result derived from the identity-by-descent (IBD) idea, if we introduce the following two concepts: (1) $\pi_i^{(0)}=\langle \pi_i^\mathbf{k} \rangle$, the expected accumulated payoff of the $i$-player (zero steps away on the graph), and (2) $\pi_i^{(1)}=\sum_{j=1}^n q_{j|i}\langle \pi_j^{\mathbf{k}_{+i}} \rangle$, the expected accumulated payoff of the $i$-player's neighbors (one step away on the graph).
-These concepts suggest that $\dot{x}_i\sim x_i(\pi_i^{(0)}-\pi_i^{(1)})$.
+We find that Eq.~(\ref{eq_replicatorPC}) offers an intuitive understanding, if we introduce the following two concepts: (1) $\pi_i^{(0)}=\langle \pi_i^\mathbf{k} \rangle$, the expected accumulated payoff of the $i$-player (zero steps away on the graph), and (2) $\pi_i^{(1)}=\sum_{j=1}^n q_{j|i}\langle \pi_j^{\mathbf{k}_{+i}} \rangle$, the expected accumulated payoff of the $i$-player's neighbors (one step away on the graph).
+These concepts suggest that $\dot{x}_i\propto x_i(\pi_i^{(0)}-\pi_i^{(1)})$.
 Under pairwise comparison, the reproduction rate of $i$-players is dependent on how their accumulated payoff exceeds that of their neighbors.
-In essence, the evolution of $x_i$ a competition between an individual and its first-order neighbors, which aligns with the results obtained from the IBD idea in two-strategy systems~\cite{allen2014games,allen2017evolutionary,su2019evolutionary}.
-We further extend it to $n$-strategy systems, albeit under deterministic dynamics.
-We also show that the death-birth rule is essentially the competition between an individual and its second-order neighbors for $n$-strategy systems (Methods).
+In essence, the evolution of $x_i$ is the competition between an individual and its first-order neighbors, which aligns with the results obtained by a different theoretical framework in two-strategy systems~\cite{allen2014games,allen2017evolutionary,su2019evolutionary}.
+We further extend it to $n$-strategy systems in the framework of pair approximation.
+We also verify that the death-birth rule is essentially the competition between an individual and its second-order neighbors for $n$-strategy systems (Supplementary Information).